zerogtiger/personal-site/public/_posts/nvim_tutorial/basics.md

 ## Goal of this article

-This article will be split into two parts, separately introducing vim keybindings (aka. how to navigate and use the editor); followed by Neovim's editor's built-in features.
+This article will introduce vim keybindings (aka. how to navigate and use the editor).

+If you would like something that's longer, but more interactive, consider typing `:Tutor<ENTER>` after entering Neovim from the steps below.

 ## Conventions for describing keybinds